 The following guidelines will be used for the appointment of standing committee members:

-The assistant to the College President will serve as staff to the College Council and house the master list of college governance committee memberships, including the lengths of service of members.
+· The assistant to the College President will serve as staff to the College Council and house the master list of college governance committee memberships, including the lengths of service of members.
 The task of appointing, replacing, and tracking committee membership tenures is the role of the appropriate constituency (per bylaws).
 The rotation of committee members will be reviewed cyclically by all constituencies (per their bylaws) to ensure adherence to terms limits and other requirements.

-Committee membership for the following year will be appointed by each constituent group (i.e., Academic Senate, Classified Senate, Associated Student Government, and College President) and shall be determined during the spring semester prior in accordance with the bylaws of each constituency.
+· Committee membership for the following year will be appointed by each constituent group (i.e., Academic Senate, Classified Senate, Associated Student Government, and College President) and shall be determined during the spring semester prior (where able to) in accordance with the bylaws of each constituency.
 The general timeline is as follows:

-March: The College President will distribute a college-wide announcement inviting and encouraging employees to participate in governance committees.
+o March: The College President will distribute a college-wide announcement inviting and encouraging employees to participate in governance committees.

-April: Constituencies will report changes in membership on college committees for the upcoming year.
+o April: Constituencies will report changes in membership on college committees for the upcoming year.
 This information is to be housed by the College Council.

-May: Each committee elects the committee chair for the upcoming academic year.
+o May: Each committee elects the committee chair for the upcoming academic year.

-Committees will have a membership term duration of two years with the ability to hold 2 consecutive terms (total 4 years of service).
+· Committees will have a membership term duration of two years with the ability to hold 2 consecutive terms (total 4 years of service).
 After 2 consecutive terms, the seat on the committee will be up for re-appointment by the appropriate constituency group (Academic Senate, Classified Senate, Administration and Associated Student Government).
 If no other member is available, the constituencies can re-appoint the same member for 1 additional term.
 Exceptions may exist for those committees on which members have positional assignments, which is an assignment by designation of a positional role.

-A committee membership term cycle based on a 1-, 2- or 3-year staggered rotation allows revolving membership over a length of time to maintain consistency and knowledge base of a committee, and yet also open opportunities for others to serve.
+· Upon the initial application of term limits committee membership term cycle based on a 1-, 2- or 3-year staggered rotation allows revolving membership over a length of time to maintain consistency and knowledge base of a committee, and yet also open opportunities for others to serve.
 When committees are initially staffed with memberships leading up to the fall of the first three-year cycle, a portion of committee members will be given a 1-, 2- or 3-year term for rotation set to start from the original appointments of the committee.
 This will then determine when the rotation cycle begins to create the staggered rotation configuration.